Tohi Smith-Milner

-Tohiraukura Makaere Smith-Milner (born 6 October 1995) is a New Zealand professional basketball player for the Brisbane Bullets of the Australian National Basketball League (NBL).
-He has previously played in the Australian NBL for Melbourne United, South East Melbourne Phoenix and Adelaide 36ers, and has represented the New Zealand Tall Blacks.
-He has played consistently in the New Zealand National Basketball League (NZNBL) since 2012.
+Tohiraukura Makaere Smith-Milner (born 6 October 1995) is a New Zealand professional basketball player for the Nelson Giants of the New Zealand National Basketball League (NZNBL).
+He has previously played in the Australian National Basketball League (NBL) for Melbourne United, South East Melbourne Phoenix, Adelaide 36ers and Brisbane Bullets, and has represented the New Zealand Tall Blacks.
+He has played consistently in the New Zealand NBL since 2012.

 Early life

 Smith-Milner was born and raised in Auckland, where he attended Rosmini College and played junior basketball for Waitakere.

 Professional career

 NZNBL and Australian state leagues

-Smith-Milner started his professional career in 2012 with the championship-winning Auckland Pirates in the New Zealand NBL.
-He joined the Super City Rangers in 2013 but did not play, going on to make his debut for the Rangers 2014 and averaging 12.7 points per game.
+Smith-Milner debuted in the New Zealand NBL in 2012 with the championship-winning Auckland Pirates, playing five games.
+He joined the Super City Rangers in 2013 but did not play, going on to play 10 games for the Rangers in 2014 and averaging 12.7 points per game.

 After a season in the United States playing college basketball for Polk State College in 2014–15, Smith-Milner re-joined the Rangers for the 2015 season.

 In 2016, Smith-Milner played for the Sandringham Sabres in the SEABL.
 In 2017, he played for both the Canterbury Rams in the New Zealand NBL and the Frankston Blues in the SEABL.
 He played for the Nelson Giants in the New Zealand NBL in 2018 and the Kilsyth Cobras in the NBL1 in 2019.
 He played for the Auckland Huskies in 2020, the Wellington Saints in 2021, and the Sandringham Sabres in 2022.

 Smith-Milner joined the Wellington Saints in 2023.
 He re-joined the Saints in 2024.

 Smith-Milner joined the Canterbury Rams for the 2025 season, returning for the franchise for the first time since 2017.

+Smith-Milner joined the Nelson Giants for the 2026 season, returning for the franchise for the first time since 2018.